newx/newx/README.md

 # Newton Garcia (newx)

 I'm an Software Developer from Brazil, with ~15 years of experience working on many E-Commerce, Email Marketing, Web Hosting and other solutions.
-I've also bootstraped a few projects of my own.
+I've also bootstrapped a few projects of my own.

 **WORK**